I believe that WE will win!

 The Michigan Environmental Justice Coalition first annual statewide summit, “Unfinished Business: Environmental Justice in Michigan — 20th Anniversary of the Executive Order 12898, 50th Anniversary of Civil Rights Act” occurred on September 12th, 2014.
 This website describes the summit, the history of environmental justice policy in Michigan, and the ongoing work of MEJC member organizations and current issues.

 January 2018: MEJC, along with key partners like Great Lakes Environmental Law Center, Sierra Club, the Clean Air Council, and more pulled together to show up with State Rep Chang and Hammoud, and other local leaders to say no to the Dearborn Industrial Generation permit to expand their “natural” gas facility.
 We overwhelmed the DEQ with the turnout.
-Just two weeks later, the company pulled its permit.
+Just two weeks later, the Consumer’s Energy pulled its permit.

 November 2017: The City of Detroit passes the bulk storage ordinance making operators of petroleum coke, hazardous waste from the tar sands processing, reign in operations.
 Pet coke and other bulk materials must now monitor and cover their piles, adding much needed safeguards for the community.